PirateEra/MVP/README.md

 bash train_copy.sh
 ```
 To train the 3B MVP model, uncomment the corresponding code in `train_copy.sh`.
 To train the MVP model with a different number of view tokens (e.g. for reproducing the ablation study of the original paper), you can vary `n_special_tokens()` from 1 to 6.

+### Reproduced plots
+To reproduce figures 4 and 6 from the original paper (FLOPs and view token ablation study), we provide the following notebook: `figure6_and_4_reproduced_plot.ipynb` under the `inference` directory.

 ## Model Checkpoints
 1. [MVP-base](https://huggingface.co/Jun421/MVP-base) : ```Jun421/MVP-base```